 BART will require face coverings for those in its stations and on its trains beginning April 22.

 This will be enforced by BART police, who will be focusing on station entrances and fare gates, according to a BART newsletter.

 California Gov. Gavin Newsom provided updates on the state’s Project Roomkey on Saturday in a press release.

 Project Roomkey has made 10,974 hotel and motel rooms available statewide for those vulnerable during the COVID-19 pandemic, according to the press release.
 Placements are currently spread across 42 counties and have provided shelter to individuals experiencing homelessness, occupying 4,211 rooms.

-The press release added that the state has reached an agreement with the Motel 6 chain to make all of its corporate-owned locations available to counties.
-This agreement is effective immediately and counties have the option to adopt this agreement for locations within their jurisdiction.
+The press release adds that the state has reached an agreement with the Motel 6 chain to make all of its corporate-owned locations available to counties.
+This agreement is effective immediately, and counties have the option to adopt this agreement for locations within their jurisdiction.

 If all locations are adopted, this will add 5,025 rooms and includes 47 different hotels in 19 state counties, according to the press release.
-The state has established an agreement with World Central Kitchen, giving counties access to provide three meals a day to clients of Project Roomkey.
+The state has established an agreement with World Central Kitchen, enabling counties to provide three meals a day to clients of Project Roomkey.

 In addition to the Motel 6 agreement, the state has surpassed 1,000 travel trailers delivered to county partners, according to the press release.
 Newsom’s administration has also initiated a partnership with counties and continuums of care to provide shelter operators and other front-line homelessness workers access to personal protective equipment.